Scarabaeus1031/NEXAH/FRAMEWORK/README.md

 ---

+### 4. **MESO**: Risk Geometry

+The **MESO** layer computes the risk geometry of a system.

+It evaluates how far each system state lies from collapse regimes and constructs a risk gradient across the regime graph.

+- **Purpose**: Quantify system risk.
+- **Key Focus**: Distance to collapse, risk gradients, and basin geometry.

+MESO transforms structural regime graphs into **navigable risk landscapes**.

+---

+### 5. **MEVA**: Execution Layer

+The **MEVA** layer executes navigation decisions within the system.

+It applies control actions, overrides drift transitions, and records the resulting system trajectory.

+- **Purpose**: Execute navigation policies.
+- **Key Focus**: Action application, state updates, trajectory recording.

+MEVA connects the theoretical navigation model to **real system simulations**.

+---

 ## The Flow of Interaction

 The layers in the system stack work together in a continuous feedback loop.
 The interaction between **META**, **ARCHY**, and **NEXAH** ensures that the system remains dynamic and responsive: